 Modern businesses are handling more and more data at faster rates.
 Likewise, they’re expected to do so quickly and to be able to extract valuable insights from the raw numbers.
 If any of these processes are still happening manually, there is a good chance that they are too slow.
 Are staff members handling manual and repetitive tasks like data entry or filing?
-These jobs can be automated, and those individuals will enjoy a more dynamic task which requires a human touch.
+These jobs can be automated, and those individuals will enjoy a more dynamic task that requires a human touch.

 2. Develop a Digital Transformation Strategy Which Emphasizes Systematic and Continuous Optimization